-The exhibition NOW! has been set up but cannot be opened to the public due to the lockdown.
+The exhibition NOW! has been built up but could not be opened to the public due to the lockdown.
 However, 150 students, two academies and one IABR were determined to make it happen anyway and figured out a way to present NOW! on Instagram.

 NOW!
 DESIGNING IN TIMES OF CLIMATE CRISIS

 IABR–DOWN TO EARTH asks: Where can we land?
 In response, the Rotterdam Academy of Architecture and Urban Design (RAvB) and the Graphic Design (BA) and Non Linear Narrative (MA) departments of the Royal Academy of Visual Arts (KABK), in The Hague, are devoting their educational programs to exploring how designers should relate to the climate crisis and what action they can take.